bertramdev/happyapps-apidoc/source/includes/_checks.md

 Parameter | Default | Description
 --------- | ------- | -----------
-max | 25 | The max number of results to return offset | 0 | The offset of records you want to load lastUpdated | null | A date filter, restricts query to only load checks updated more recent or equal to the date specified deleted | undefined | if this param is specified you can load previously deleted checks.
-This is useful for synchronizing deleted records in your client side store.
+max | 25 | Max number of results to return offset | 0 | Offset of records you want to load lastUpdated | null | Date filter, restricts query to only load checks updated  timestamp is more recent or equal to the date specified deleted | undefined | Used to specify you can load previously deleted checks.
+Useful for synchronizing deleted records in your client side store.

 <aside class="success">